edison914/Ab-Clone-Express/README.md

       id: 1,
       spotId: 1,
       userId: 1,
-      reviews: `This place is beantuful`
+      reviews: `This place is beantuful.`
       stars: 4,
       .......
     }